Legal Aid rates for translation

 London rates will apply where the expert is based within a London Borough and where applicable the location of the expert’s registered office will be used to determine which rate will apply.
 Where an expert works from or has a number of different office locations, the office closest to the provider will determine which rates apply.

-- Legal Aid Translation and Interpreting Services – Price Estimates Calculator [NEW]
+- Legal Aid Translation and Interpreting Services – Price Estimates Calculator [FREE]

 - Guidance on the Remuneration of Expert Witnesses